 Taking your little ones to Disneyland can be a dream come true.
 It can also be overwhelming and exhausting.
 You will be spending thousands of dollars on a family visit to Disneyland.
 Why not make the most of your family’s trip?

 Most first-time visitors tend to make classic Disney mistakes.
 Avoid these mistakes and your first-time visit (and every visit) will be magical.
 We’ve even included an affiliate link from our partners from Get Away Today that can help you save if you are ready to book your visit!
 Enter code: FamilyVacay for an extra $10 off your package!

 Classic Mistake #1—Not planning ahead

-It’s a good idea to download one of the Disney apps to your phone, too.
-These show you maps, schedules, and wait times for various rides, locations of bathrooms and Baby Care Centers.
+It’s crucial to download Disney apps to your phone.
+These show you maps, schedules, and wait times for various rides, locations of bathrooms and baby care centers.

 Before you get to the park, check Disney maps and schedules online and plan your day.
 Decide which areas you’ll head for and in what order, your must-see attractions, where you’ll eat, and any shows you want to catch.